Star Trek homeSkip to main content

 Through Q's time-shifting, Picard is offered the chance to deliver 'testimony’ to that effect.
 Consider the following —

 Career conversations between Riker and Picard resonate in the future of Admiral Riker.
-Part of the reason why a noble loyalty exists for his former captain stem from conversations in "The Icarus Factor," "The Best of Both Worlds," and "The Pegasus."
+Part of the reason why a noble loyalty exists for his former captain stem from conversations in "," "," and "."
 For the future Riker, these cannot easily be dismissed.
 As such, despite whatever reservations he has on Picard's claims, at a critical moment, he arrives to provide the resources that Picard can no longer command.

 On the bridge of the Enterprise, Riker sits next to Picard who's in the center seat as they both look ahead at the viewscreen in 'The Icarus Factor'